USCbiostats/PM516/docs/week1.md

 * Ask your partner about their favorite movie or television show.
 Have them explain the plot to you and ask them what aspects of the show they like the best.
 Make sure you know enough about the plot that you can explain it to others, as well as why it is a great show or movie.

-#### Reflection
+### Reflection

-1. Aside from the given question, did you discover any additional interesting information about your partner?
-What was this information?
-2. What strategies did you use to get your partner to open up to you?
-Which of these did you find most effective?
+*Think back on your interaction with your partner today.
+What strategies did you use to get your partner to open up to you?
+Of these, which did you find most effective?*